Prosp3r/segmed/README.md

 ### How it works

-This piece of code reads all images in the folder /assets/medimages/ into memory in real time(i.e: if a new image is put in the /assets/medimages/ after the program starts, it'll read it into the page views immdiately).
+This piece of code reads all images in the folder /assets/medimages/ into memory in real time(i.e: if a new image is put in the /assets/medimages/ folder after the program starts, it'll read it into the page views immdiately).

 - Opens a web socket connection for each connected client(browser) and broadcasts the flag status to each conneted client.